 To support the official lies many surviving Estonian crewmembers were then kidnapped by Swedish and Finnish authorities later on the day of the event.
 Other Estonian crewmembers were forced to lie about what had happened.
 All information was then falsified to support the official story, i.e. the hoax.

-No proper accident investigation was ever be done - just a Final report was published December 1997, where every essential presented fact is unproven ... simply invented to suit the fairy tale.
+No proper accident investigation was ever done - just a Final report was published December 1997, where every essential presented fact is unproven ... simply invented to suit the fairy tale.

 This web page of mine is about official pictures of the wreck, visor and its surroundings.
 For more info click here.